Though it’s now looked on as a classic Western, it was hardly considered such at the time.

 That night, trying to go to sleep, those death scenes – Vaughn at the wall, Harry shot down trying to save a cornered Chris, Britt trying to make one, last knife throw as he dies, and O’Reilly, surrounded by the village kids who’ve adopted him, acknowledging with his last breath the Mexican side of his heritage he’s denied (“What’s my name?”
 “Bernardo!
 Bernardo!”
 “You’re damn right!”) — haunted me because the characters had seemed so alive, so heroic, yet utterly life-sized.

 In time, the popularity of The Magnificent Seven would grow; enough so to spawn three embarrassingly bad sequels and a misguided TV series.
-For years, the original would remain among one of the most consistent performers first on network TV, than later in syndication and, still later, on cable.
+For years, the original would remain among one of the most consistent performers first on network TV, then later in syndication and, still later, on cable.
 It would grow from middling hit to one of the most prominent entries in the American canon of Western movies, and its plot of disparate characters coming together for an impossible mission against overwhelming odds one of movies’ most imitated.

 For me, it became a gold standard, even decades later as my interest in film – both academic and professional – grew deeper and more serious.
 When CGI effects came to mean more than story, when heroes came to be defined by their superpowers or super gadgets or super abs rather than their recognizably human limitations, when the ratio of character and story to action reversed itself to turn out two-hour pyrotechnic fests which still left me feeling, “So what?”
 I would think back to The Magnificent Seven, and say to myself, “Now that’s how it’s done.”